-Should you require a prototype of your product, to test fit, suitability for purpose or as a marketing aid then Rutland Plastics can arrange this for you.
+Should you require rapid prototypes of your product, to test fit, suitability for purpose or as a marketing aid then Rutland Plastics can arrange this for you.
 We have our own in-house prototyping service using a Stratasys Fortus 380mc Carbon Fibre edition 3D printer.
 Printing in FDM Nylon 12 Carbon Fibre and ASA, giving unparalleled strength and stiffness for dependable functional prototyping, production parts and rugged tooling.
-For more information on rapid prototypes click on the link.

 HOW LONG HAVE THEY BEEN IN BUSINESS AND WHAT IS THEIR REPUTATION?

-In some instances a prototype can be fabricated or machined from solid and this may well prove to be the cheapest method.
+In some instances rapid prototypes can be fabricated or machined from solid and this may well prove to be the cheapest method.
 However, for more complex parts where this approach is not viable there are other options available.

 Using CAD data, parts can be formed with great complexity without the need for extensive machine set up or complex assembly.
 These methods also have the advantage of producing something close to the final injection moulded component (although materials/properties may vary).
 This aids testing fit where a number of parts are to be assembled together, it is easier to visualise the design and can be a good marketing/sales aid before investing in injection mould tooling.
 All of this can be achieved at relatively low cost – it is cheaper to modify CAD data rather than the mould tool.